AshkanPoyber/PoyberPlus/README.md

 # PoyberKnight
 My Final University Project -> ( PoyberKnight )
 <br>
-🛑 Please Pay Attention , The Language Of This Project Is Persian And Its Localized.
+🛑 Please Pay Attention , This Is a 2D Game And The Possibility Of Its Development After Its Construction Is Certain.
 If You're Looking For My Other Projects Then [Click Here!](https://github.com/AshkanPoyber?tab=repositories)

 # Changelog
 v0.0.0.1 : <br>